Joanne Marcia Silberner

 General method of instruction

-COM 360 or 361, or by permission from the teacher.
-An interest in diversity, willingness to participate in class, and a desire to tell stories will help a student succeed in the course.
+COM 360 or 361, or permission from the teacher.
+Interest in other cultures, storytelling, and in-class interaction will help a student succeed in the course.

 Class assignments and grading